-Wu and Stefanski (2015) noted that when $h_j = \infty$ , the univariate local constant smoothing in Step 3(a) approximates $m_j(\cdot)$ by a constant, leading to a constant function estimate.
-Then, Step 3(b) shifts the constant function estimate to a zero function $\hat{m}j(\cdot) = 0$ to satisfy the identifiability condition (1.2).
-As a result, an infinity smoothing bandwidth in the backfitting algorithm leads to the corresponding predictor's main effect being estimated as unimportant.
+It was noted in Wu and Stefanski (2015) that when $h_j = \infty$, the univariate local constant smoothing in Step 3(a) approximates $m_j(\cdot)$ by a constant leading to a constant function estimate.
+The follow-up updating Step 3(b) will shift the constant function estimate to a zero function $\hat{m}j(\cdot) = 0$ to satisfy the identifiability condition (1.2).
+As a result, an infinity smoothing bandwidth in the backfitting algorithm leads to the corresponding predictor's main effect being estimated to be unimportant.
 Based on this finding, Wu and Stefanski (2015) proposed a variable selection method for the additive model.

 By the same token, if $\tilde{h}{jk} = \infty$ in Algorithm 1, the bivariate local constant smoothing in Step 2(a) leads to a bivariate constant function estimate.
-Then, Step 2(b) shifts it to a zero function estimate $\hat{m}{jk}(\cdot,\cdot) = 0$ in the same way.
-A corresponding interpretation is that the interaction effect between $X_j$ and $X_k$ is estimated to be unimportant.
+The follow-up updating Step 2(b) shifts it to zero function estimate $\hat{m}{jk}(\cdot, \cdot) = 0$ exactly in the same way.
+Corresponding interpretation is that the interaction effect between X_j and X_k is estimated to be unimportant.

-According to these findings, the selection of important main effect and interaction effect terms for the two-way interaction model (1.1) boils down to identifying which main effect and interaction effect terms favor an infinity smoothing bandwidth in Algorithm 1.
+According to these findings, the selection of important main effect and interaction effect terms for the two-way interaction model (1.1) boils down to the identification of which main effect and interaction effect terms favor an infinity smoothing bandwidth in Algorithm 1.
 Based on this, we now propose a new method to perform main effect and interaction effect selection simultaneously for the two-way interaction model (1.1).